autocrypt/protected-headers/draft-protected-headers.in.md

     Q    │└─╴text/plain
     R    └─╴application/pgp-signature

-The 3 Cryptographic Layers in such a message are rooted in parts H, L, and N.
+The 3 Cryptographic Layers in such a message are rooted in parts `H`, `L`, and `N`.
-The Cryptographic Envelope of the message consists of the properties derived from the series H, L.
+But the Cryptographic Envelope of the message consists only of the properties derived from the series `H`, `L`.
-The Cryptographic Payload of the message is part M.
+The Cryptographic Payload of the message is part `M`.

 It is NOT RECOMMENDED to generate messages with such complicated structures.
-Even if a receiving MUA can parse this structure properly, it is nearly impossible to render in a way that the user can reason about the cryptographic properties of part O compared to part Q.
+Even if a receiving MUA can parse this structure properly, it is nearly impossible to render in a way that the user can reason about the cryptographic properties of part `O` compared to part `Q`.

 Exposed Headers are Outside